GridOPTICS/GridPACK/src/applications/rtpr/README.md

   in the same area, should we restrict the scaling to just elements in those areas?
 Should we restrict the scaling to a single area, even if the contingency and the violation are in different areas?
+  *Yousu*: I think we can pre-define the areas where the adjustable generators are located.
+We can start with the tie-line violations only.
 - What do we do if there are multiple violations for a single contingency?
 How do we determine what to scale?
+  *Yousu*: The scale will be based on the difference between the generator capacity (Pmax or Pmin) and the current generation (Pg).
+We can scale with a weight of Pmax\_i-Pg\_i or uniformly adjust Pg.

 Step 4
 ======
 We look at each of the tie-lines and scale the generation at one end and the load at the other until there is a violation.
 Then we do what??

+*Yousu*: Record the current power flow, especially the changes of generators/loads.
+Load shedding is the last step to do.
 Step 5
 ======
 We do something with dynamic simulation.

+*Yousu*: For the saved case, run DSA to check their transient stability.